NunoSempere/rosenrot-browser/README.md

 ### Installation and usage

-You can see detailed instructions [here](./user-scripts/debian-12/install-with-dependencies.sh), for Debian 12 in particular—though they should generalize easily to other distributions.
+You can see detailed instructions [here](./user-scripts/debian-12/), for Debian 12 in particular—though they should generalize easily to other distributions.

 The general steps are to install dependencies, and then

 ```
-make build
+make build # by default using webkitgtk6/gtk4; see also build3
 make install # or sudo make install
 rose
 ```